LarsIlver/iot_weatherStation/README.md

 # iot_weatherStation
 Arduino based weather station.
-Intended to a little more than simple communication and sensors.
+Intended to be a little more than simple communication and sensors.